OVC FUNDING ALLOWS PROGRAM EXPANSION

 The students will gain an appreciation for the need to effectively communicate their findings to adequately educate the jury.
 Strategies will be developed as to how each team member may best present their testimony so that it is both focused and convincing.

-SANE-SART ONLINE LEARNING PROGRAM - FIRST SESSION UNDER WAY
+SANE-SART ONLINE LEARNING PROGRAM - THIRD AND FINAL SANE SESSION FOR RN's NOW COMPLETE

 Monday, March 04 2013 @ 02:15 PM Contributed by: adminLM